 PHC 6092 — Introduction to Biostatistical Theory (3)

-Concepts and principles of statistical theory, including probability and random variables, parameter estimation, confidence intervals, hypothesis testing, asymptotic analysis, Bayesian inference, statistical decision theory and linear models.
+Concepts and principles of statistical theory, including probability and random variables, parameter estimation, confidence intervals, hypothesis testing, asymptotic analysis, Bayesian inference, statistical decision theory, and linear models.
 Syllabus

 PHC 6097 – Statistical Learning with Applications in Health Sciences (3)

-This course should be useful to second-year master students or PhD students in biostatistics or related fields as preparation for research and professional advancement.
+This course should be useful to second-year master’s students or PhD students in biostatistics or related fields as preparation for research and professional advancement.
 This course covers a broad range of statistical learning methods that are useful for modern data analysis, specifically in the analysis of high-dimensional data (p<n).
 Many of these methods go far beyond the classical statistical methods (e.g., linear regression) and are developed for addressing various problems (e.g., non-linearity) we encounter in real situations.
-Statistical learning methods covered in this class also includes some newly developed methods, such as deep learning, which has achieved great success in many areas (e.g., computer vision and natural language processing).
+Statistical learning methods covered in this class also include some newly developed methods, such as deep learning, which has achieved great success in many areas (e.g., computer vision and natural language processing).
 We will demonstrate the use of these methods with applications, especially in the context of health science research.
 Syllabus

 PHC 6790 – Biostatistical Methods Using SAS (3)